meet-eu-21/Team-SB3/README.md

 ### A brief summary of this script :
 The purpose of this code is to find DNA compartments by analysis of HiC contact maps and Gene Density data.
 The code is operational for the study of intrachromosomal data (i.e., study of a single chromosome in contact with itself) as this part was designed by Leopold Carron and his team.
 As a consequence, this part will not be explained here.
-What will be explained here is the study of interchromosomic data (i.e., study of the contacts of two different chromosomes) as designed by our team from the above part.
+What will be explained here is the study of interchromosomal data (i.e., study of the contacts of two different chromosomes) as designed by our team from the above part.

 ### To run the code :
 At the bottom end of the script, you'll find several variables to caliber before running the code :
 - A string variable mode which you can caliber to "inter" or "intra".
-This variable allows the script to launch the corresponding study (interchromosomic for "inter" and intrachromosomal for "intra").
+This variable allows the script to launch the corresponding study (interchromosomal for "inter" and intrachromosomal for "intra").
 For each of these modes, you can caliber the following variables independently from the other mode.
 -  An integer variable resolution which has to be the resolution of your HiC data.
 -  A string variable HiC_fic which is the name of your HiC data file.
 -   One or two string variables depending of the chosen mode.
 The intrachromosomal mode has the geneDen_fic variable which is the name of the Gene Density file associated to your sole studied chromosome.
-The interchromosomic mode has the geneDen_fic_1 and geneDen_fic_2 variables which are the names of the Gene Density files associated to your two studied chromosome.
+The interchromosomal mode has the geneDen_fic_1 and geneDen_fic_2 variables which are the names of the Gene Density files associated to your two studied chromosome.
 IMPORTANT : The Gene Density files have to be given in the same order than the chromosomes are arranged in the HiC data file name.
 Once you have calibrated those variables, you can run the code which will execute the corresponding pipeline on the given files at the given resolution.

-### Interchromosomic study :
+### Interchromosomal study :
-What follows is a description of the interchromosomic study procedure.
+What follows is a description of the interchromosomal study procedure.
 Unless noted as such (and thereby explained), all steps of the procedure are the same as in the intrachromosomal study :

 - After loading the HiC data in an integer matrix format, this matrix is directly reformatted into a coordinate matrix, without being concatenated to its own transpose.
-The reason for this is that contrarily to the intrachromosomal HiC data, where all coordinated contacts are symmetrical (hence why we have to explicitly tell the matrix that for every couple of coordinates [x ; y], the complementary couple [y ; x] has the same value), the interchromosomic HiC data already contain complementary couples and of possible different value at that (couples [xA ; yB] and [xB ; yA] are mathematically the same but biologically different as each x and y come from a different chromosome).
+The reason for this is that contrarily to the intrachromosomal HiC data, where all coordinated contacts are symmetrical (hence why we have to explicitly tell the matrix that for every couple of coordinates [x ; y], the complementary couple [y ; x] has the same value), the interchromosomal HiC data already contain complementary couples and of possible different value at that (couples [xA ; yB] and [xB ; yA] are mathematically the same but biologically different as each x and y come from a different chromosome).

 - After being transformed into a binned map, the data are filtered by a modified version of the filtering function from the HiCtoolbox script.
 Like its parent, the modified function returns the binned map rid of its empty lines and columns (meaning there is no contact between the chromosomes for a particular coordinate) but since the studied chromosomes are different, we had to make sure the filtering isn't symmetrical (i.e., chromosome A may have contacts with chromosome B with its coordinate xA while for the same coordinate xB on chromosome B, there might be no contact with chromosome A).
 For the same reason, the modified function returns as well the saved bins lists of both chromosomes.
 The modified version of the filtering function is findable at the top of the script, above the intrachromosomal pipeline.